10 Main Characteristics of language

 Every language is a system of systems.
 All languages have a phonological and grammatical system we have morphological and syntactic systems, and within these two sub-systems, we have several other systems such as those of plural, of mood, of aspect, of tense, etc.

-8. Language is unique, creative, complex and modifiable
+8. Each Language is Different, creative, complex and modifiable

-Language is a unique phenomenon on earth.
-Other planets do not seem to have any language, although this fact may be invalidated if we happen to discover a talking generation on any other planet. but so far there is no evidence of the presence of language on the moon.
-Each language is unique in its own sense.
+While each language has its own features and characteristics, there are also universal aspects shared across languages.
+This includes core functionalities like expressing ideas, emotions, and conveying information.
+Other planets do not seem to have any language, although this fact may be invalidated if we happen to discover a talking generation on any other planet.
+But so far there is no evidence of the presence of language on the moon.
+Each language has unique features in its own sense.
 By this, we do not mean that language does not have any similarities or universals.
 Despite their common features and language universals, each language has its peculiarities and distinct features.

 language has creativity and productivity.
 The structural elements of human language can be combined to produce new utterances, which neither the speaker nor his hearers may ever have made or heard before any listener, yet which both sides understand without difficulty, language changes according to the needs of society.
 Old English is different from modern English.